Robert Barnwell Rhett: Confederate States

 After the election of the Republican Party's candidate, Abraham Lincoln, Rhett was elected to the South Carolina Secession Convention, which declared secession in December.
 He was chosen as deputy from South Carolina to the Provisional Confederate States Congress in Montgomery.
 He was one of the most active deputies and was the chairman of the committee that reported the Confederate States Constitution.
 He was then elected to the Confederate House of Representatives.
 He received no higher office in the Confederate government and returned to South Carolina.
 During the rest of the Civil War, he sharply criticized the policies of Confederate President Jefferson Davis.

+In October 1865, Confederate military officer P.G.T.
+Beauregard wrote to Rhett encouraging him to resume publication of the Charleston Mercury "to help in re-establishing the truths of History.
+It will be difficult, even for many of our own people, to believe that so glorious a cause as the one we fought for should have been sacrificed by the prejudices & want of judgment & foresight of one man [Jefferson Davis]!
+Yet such was the fact, according to my most deliberate opinion."

 Death

+Rhett struggled with skin cancer for many years, including a "cancerous growth on his nose which terribly disfigured him and also affected his general health in the years after the war."
 After the war, Rhett settled in Louisiana.
 He died in St. James Parish, Louisiana, and is interred at Magnolia Cemetery in Charleston, South Carolina.

 Legacy

 The Robert Barnwell Rhett House in Charleston was declared a National Historic Landmark in 1973.